 Individualized programs are needed because any exercise can and does lead to exhaustion.
 Work with your doctor or a physical therapist to establish your personal limits for physical and mental activity and then you can learn to pace yourself and balance your rest with your activity.
 Staying within this “energy envelope” can help you avoid post-exertional malaise (or PEM).

 A physical therapist can modify your exercise plan.
 Do not overdo it.
 Pacing is important.

 Watching what you eat can help you manage your symptoms.
 Avoid any foods or chemicals you are sensitive to.

+A diet rich in polyunsaturated and monounsaturated fats, avoiding saturated fats and refined carbohydrates—like the Mediterranean Diet—is reported by many people with ME/CFS to be helpful.
 Eat several small meals throughout the day.
 For example, three meals and three snacks might help keep energy levels up.